 For a time I flirted with tumblr using the occasional paid for theme, modified to suit my own ends.
 Then came the inevitable Wordpress site.
 I toiled with theme upon theme, despite heavy customisation no one theme ever felt... right.
 I suppose I’d been so used to building everything from scratch that to not know how and why something worked the way it did (or didn’t) was immensely frustrating.
 It always felt like a compromise.
 And those WYSIWYG plug-ins… Jesus wept.

-As I was wrestling with Wordpress web design and development marched on, as it does.
-Along the way ushering in a new wave of website builders, Wix, Weebly, Squarespace and to name a few.
-Instantly dismissive of all of these services, I balked at their pricing plans, closed systems and handholding.
+As I was wrestling with Wordpress web design and development, as it does, marched on.
+Along the way ushering in a new wave of website builders, Wix, Weebly and Squarespace to name a few.
+I was of course instantly dismissive of all of these services, balking at their pricing plans, closed systems and handholding.
 Fastidiously sneering at anyone who had been hoodwinked into signing up, especially any other “professionals”.
 Idiots.

 So I continued to toil.
 That was until one morning when someone on my team casually suggested I look into Webflow.
 Now, I have to be careful here as this could descend into what would on the face of it seem to be a paid for puff piece with none of the prerequisite disclaimers.
-So let’s be clear, this isn’t part of some campaign, my social reach certainly wouldn't warrant it and I’m not some Youtube unboxer blagging free shit, this is for real.
+Let’s be clear, this isn’t part of some campaign, my social reach certainly wouldn't warrant it and I’m not blagging free shit, this is for real.
 Webflow is fucking mind blowing.

 So sneer away, I know you want to.
 But I honestly don’t care.
 I finally have a home, even if it is only to shout at clouds from.